 To keep your fruit and veg intake up there’s no beating a NutriBullet - so see our expert guide on how to use a Nutribullet below.

 These small but sturdy pieces of kit, which are deemed one of the best blenders on the market, can whip up a smoothie in minutes and blend even the toughest of ingredients.
 Better still, they do it in a way that enhances (rather than breaks down) the nutritional value you get from your fruit or veg.
 If that sounds ideal to you, and you’re thinking about investing – or even have just purchased a new NutriBullet blender – you may well want to know how to use it to get the most out of it.

 The NutriBullet’s simple-to-master functionality, as well as its manageable size, means that for many people it’s much easier to handle than a traditional blender, or even a hand blender.
 The jug is the perfect size for blending liquids for one or two people, and the base is compact enough to be unobtrusive in the kitchen.
-The options of what you can process in this blender go beyond the obvious smoothies too (even though it is one of the best blenders for smoothies).
+The options of what you can process in this blender go beyond the obvious smoothies too.
 You can make everything from from nut butters to ice creams, as well as sauces and dips.
 Want to stop with the theory behind this piece of kitchenware, and learn how to use the blender?
 Here’s our foolproof guide.

 How to use a Nutribullet: tips and tricks